The London Trip

 The Somme Battlefields Trip

-Just after half-term 3ème headed to the northern battlefield of the Somme as part of our study of World War One.
+In the 2022, just after half-term 3ème headed to the northern battlefield of the Somme as part of our study of World War One.
 In the classroom we have examined the political reasons behind the outbreak of the world's first global conflict but in this trip we really wanted to show the experience of the soldiers who fought for Britain in the trenches of Northern France.
 The 1st July 1916 was and remains the worst day in British military history and our students could really see why this was the case through the trench visits and the stories of the individuals who demonstrated unbelievable bravery, often never returning home.
 But what did it mean to fight under the "British" label in 1916?
 Students learnt of the Newfoundlanders of Beaumont Hamel, the Canadians at Vimy Ridge and the Irish troops at Thiepval who were fighting for two very different domestic reasons.
 The "Adopt a Soldier" activity based around a small selection of soldiers named on the Thiepval Monument to the Missing allowed us to really connect with handful of the 72,000 names there, and it was a series of powerful conversations we had with our students when we asked them what they would say to these men if they could talk to them.